Best Druid Spells in D&D 5e: Control, Utility, and Survival

 Support and recovery

-Druids can stabilize a bad situation quickly.
-You don’t need to be a full healer, but you should have at least one “save the day” option.
+You don’t need to be the sole healer, but you should pack at least one “we’re not wiping to this” button.

 Druid mistakes to avoid